HesaiTechnology/HesaiLidar_DriveWorks_Plugin/README.md

 To use the library compiled by yourself, you need to

-1. Modify the name of the previous so at first.
+1. Modify the name of the previous so at first

 - cd /path/to/download/this/folder/hesai-nvidia-driveworks_plugin/lib
 - mv libplugin_lidar_hesai_x86.so libplugin_lidar_hesai_x86_old.so